kienlqd1234/cognitive-causal-dualstream/README.md

 # code
-This is the source code and some evaluation scripts for our paper [PEN: Prediction-Explanation Network to Forecast Stock Price Movement with Better Explainability]().
+This is the source code and some evaluation scripts for our paper [Causal and Dual-Path Enhanced Prediction-Explanation Network for Interpretable Stock Price Forecasting]().
-Our code is based on https://github.com/yumoxu/stocknet-code
+Our code is based on https://github.com/Shuqi-li/PEN

 ## Dependencies
-- Python 2.7.11
+- Python 3.6.11
 - Tensorflow 1.4.0
 - Scipy 1.0.0
 - NLTK 3.2.5